 Never fly on the exact same level as other pilots you’re flying in close proximity with.
 A sudden gust could easily cause a collision, so always fly slightly higher, or lower.
 You can read about a very near miss that I had when flying at the same level as another pilot in THIS POST.

-Always fly with a reserve parachute
+Always fly with a reserve parachute!

-When I fly, I never go up without my reserve parachute!
-A reserve is packed into a small container that mounts to your harness.
+When I fly, I never go up without my reserve parachute.
+A reserve chute is packed into a small container that mounts to your harness.
 If anything untoward happens, you will be able to throw it as a second chance.
 It will open up just like an old fashioned jellyfish chute, and safely carry you down.

 Before you takeoff, make sure the locking pins are secured to prevent an accidental deployment.
 Have it checked and repacked once a year to keep it in tiptop condition, and never fly without it.